People behind UNIgreen: Simon Houdouin

 Could you please introduce yourself?

-My name is Simon Houdouin and I leave in France.
-I grew up in Paris, however since I have visited other place , in France and in Europe, I want to live somewhere else.
-However for the moment I am an engineer student in Biotechnologies and my school is SupBiotech, located in the capital.
-In this establishments I like use my free time for students associations.
-After making students’s night live with the Bureau des Élèves and many things about sports as the event responsible in the Bureau des Sports, I joined StopVSS.
-As the Secretaire Général I spent lot of my time trying to improve the organisation of this association which fight against sexual and sexist violences.
-This position is complementary with my job of Equalities Referent and I discuss a lot with the administration of my school.
+My name is Simon Houdouin and I live in France.
+I grew up in Paris, however since I have visited other places , in France and in Europe, I want to live somewhere else.
+However for the moment I am an engineering student in Biotechnologies and my school is SupBiotech, located in the capital.
+In this establishment I like to use my free time for student associations.
+After making student’s night live with the Bureau des Élèves and many things about sports as the event responsible in the Bureau des Sports, I joined StopVSS.
+As Secretaire Général I spent a lot of my time trying to improve the organisation of this association which fights against sexual and sexist violences.
+This position is complementary with my job as Equalities Referent and I discuss a lot with the administration of my school.

 Which added value or benefits of UNIgreen would you like to highlight, and why?